Skip to content

 }

-1. Network port used to access the backend service.
+1. Network port used to access the confidential statistics service.

 • Used to communicate with the blockchain.
 We recommend setting this to the deployed node that is physically closes to you to minimize latency.
 If you are deploying a node yourself, set the url to the url of the node you deployed.